orstavik/JoiEvents/docs/1b_EventLoop/11_Pattern_ToggleRace2.md

 # Pattern: ToggleRace 2

 Some events have multiple possible cascading events.
-For example, a `mouseup` might either trigger a `click` or an `auxclick`.
+For example, a `mouseup` might either trigger a `click` and/or a `dblclick` or an `auxclick`.
 In such scenarios, we need to race more than one other event.

+In later chapters we will look at the ability to place event listeners `first` in the event listener queue.
+If you provide such abilities, the EarlyBird event listeners in `toggleTick` should use it.

 ## `toggleTick` race with two or more events